OskarFranck/terminal_chat/README.md

 ```

 Configure your API key\

+This is buggy and does not work as intended.\
+For now Options 2 is the reliable way to setup the key.\

 Option 1:
   run ``` aa -h ``` this will let you paste the key in the terminal and the program will save it.\